Lameck1/Library/README.md

 ## About Project

 My Library is a mini book library project tha allows a user to add books, remove a book and track read status of a given book.
-The project works with ```localStoraage``` for its backend.
+The project works with ```localStorage``` for its backend.

 ![screenshot](./screenshot.png)